LucaScheller/VFX-UsdAssetResolver/docs/src/installation/building.md

 ```
 ~~~

 In the [setup.sh](https://github.com/LucaScheller/VFX-UsdAssetResolver/blob/main/setup.sh) file you can define what resolver to compile by setting the `RESOLVER_NAME` variable to one of the resolvers listed in [resolvers](../resolvers/overview.md) in camelCase syntax (for example `fileResolver` or `pythonResolver`).
-Here you'll also have to define what Houdini version to compile against.
+Here you'll also have to define what Houdini/Maya version to compile against.

 It will then automatically set the `PATH`, `PYTHONPATH`, `PXR_PLUGINPATH_NAME` and `LD_LIBRARY_PATH` environment variables to the correct paths so that after your run the compile, the resolver will be loaded correctly (e.g. if you launch Houdini via `houdinifx`, it will load everything correctly).
 The build process also logs this information again.